-The potential risk posed by chromium 6 in drinking water has become a topic of heated debate since the 1990s, when legal clerk Erin Brockovich discovered evidence that the carcinogen had leaked from a Pacific Gas & Electric natural-gas plant into the groundwater in Hinkley, Calif.
+Debate has raged about the risk posed by chromium 6 in drinking water since the 1990s, when legal clerk Erin Brockovich discovered evidence the carcinogen had leaked from a Pacific Gas & Electric natural-gas plant into the groundwater in Hinkley, Calif.

 â€œThey have done three assessments now of the census track that includes Hinkley and have found no excess in the number of cancers,â€ he said.